The 30th Bled eConference Theme: Digital Transformation – From Connecting Things to Transforming Our Lives

 We invite submissions in all areas of research, teaching, and business related to the Digitial Economy.
 We encourage submissions related to the conference theme, and also from the parts that build the Digital Economy, including:

-eInnnovations I Future of work I Big data I eAnalytics I Open data I Digital Services I Novel business and organizational models I eCollaboration I Social Media I eCommerce I eBusiness I Interorganizational Systems I eMarketplaces & Communities I Mobile Value Services I Cloud Computing I eHealth I Digital wellness I eSociety I eParticipation I eLearning 2.0 & eEducation I eSMEs I eLiving Labs I eCollaboration I eRegions I eDependency I eTrust I ePrivacy I Research Supervision Dilemmas I any other aspect of “e”.
+Digital transformation I eInnnovations I Future of work I Internet of Things I Big data I eAnalytics I Open data I Digital Services I Business and organizational models I eCollaboration I Social Media I eCommerce I eBusiness I Interorganizational Systems I eMarketplaces & Communities I Mobile Value Services I Cloud Computing I eHealth I Digital wellness I eSociety I eParticipation I eLearning 2.0 & eEducation I eSMEs I eLiving Labs I eCollaboration I eRegions I eDependency I eTrust I ePrivacy I any other aspect of “e”.

-Next to a generic track on the Digital Economy, we offer the following special interest tracks for Bled 2016:
+Next to a generic track on the Digital transformation, we offer the following special interest tracks for Bled 2017:

-Social media and Big Data (Hans-Dieter Zimmermann, FHS St. Gallen, Switzerland and Jari Salo, University of Cape Town, South Africa and Oulu Business School, Finland):
+Social media and Big Data (Hans-Dieter Zimmermann, FHS St. Gallen, Switzerland and Helen Cripps, Edith Cowan University, Australia ):

 The Social Media track has also been present at the conference in the past years and is continuing to be a very relevant topic for the upcoming edition.
 Therefor we look forward to papers that look at how Social Media and Big Data can make life easier or more convenient for consumers as well as businesses and what are the options for both.
 In addition, we also would like to address which risks are associated with the wide-scale use of Social Media as well, for instance eBullying, reputation attacks and fraud with customer reviews, but also the risks associated with the Big Data movement.
 How can we find a balance between the anonymity of the Internet and the Freedom of Speech on the one hand, while not opening ourselves up for gratuitous and uninhibited attacks on individual persons as well as companies?
 Another aspect that we would like to welcome papers on is the fit and alignment of the ad-hoc trend of App-ification into a well-balanced extended enterprise architecture and application portfolio.